-The purpose of this study is to characterize the safety, tolerability, pharmacokinetics, pharmacodynamics, and antitumor activity of CFT7455 administered orally in subjects with Relapsed/Refractory (r/r) Non-Hodgkin's Lymphoma (NHL) or Multiple Myeloma (MM) administered once a day (QD) as a single agent and in combination with dexamethasone.
+The purpose of this study is to characterize the safety, tolerability, pharmacokinetics, pharmacodynamics, and antitumor activity of CFT7455 administered orally in subjects with Relapsed/Refractory (r/r) Non-Hodgkin's Lymphoma (NHL) or Multiple Myeloma (MM) administered according to different dosing schedules as a single agent and in combination with dexamethasone.

 A Phase 1/2 Open-Label Multi-Center Study to Characterize the Safety and Tolerability of CFT7455 in Subjects With Relapsed/Refractory Non-Hodgkin's Lymphoma or Multiple Myeloma